 The master craftsmen of Copan did not write the astonishing events of their people with ink.
 They sculptured pictorial words in stone.
 Many of the carvings completed in the 7th and 8th centuries A.C. are still standing.
 Modern archeologists are only starting to decipher the Mayan written language.
 They have been able to read the stories of the people who roamed the Copan Valley many centuries ago.

-Copan was an unassuming Mayan city until its 13th ruler 18 Rabbit (Uaxaclajuun Ub’aah K’awiil) took the power.
-He was the person responsible for elevating the city to ranks similar to other powerful city states (Palenque, Calakmul, Tikal).
+Copan was an unassuming Mayan city until its 13th ruler 18 Rabbit (Uaxaclajuun Ub’aah K’awiil) took power.
+He was the person responsible for elevating the city to ranks similar to other powerful city-states (Palenque, Calakmul, Tikal).
 Art and sculpture flourished during this time.

 The Copan we see today is the product of the apogee era (under the rule of 18 Rabbit).
 Today, I want to show some of the highlights of the Athens of the Mayan World.

 This is where the stelae (stone slabs carved in relief) are located.
 Most of them are portraits of 18 Rabbit (how modest was he).
 The backsides of the stelae are covered in glyphs (written language).
 There are also covered with small pyramids (mounds) and carved altars.
 This is the place to take a good look at the supreme skills of Mayan sculptors.

 The Ball Court